-Bus Eireann provides two services which stop in Tulla, a Limerick- Tulla- Scariff-Whitegate route and Scariff- Flagmount-Feakle- Tulla- Ennis route.
-This is a valuable bus service for the town which provides an alternative to the private car and aids and encourages a modal shift towards more sustainable modes of transport.
+Bus Eireann provides two services which stop in Tulla,-a Route 346 Limerick- Tulla- Scarriff-Whitegate route and a Route 348 Scarriff- Flagmount-Feakle- Tulla- Ennis route.
+There are also three TFI Local Link Limerick Clare services which stop in Tulla, the C1 route, the C4 route and the C11 route.
+This is a These are valuable bus services for the town which provides an alternative to the private car and aids and encourages a modal shift towards more sustainable modes of transport.